 - Poor nutrition

-- Mouth trauma
+- Mouth trauma (bites, aggressive rubbing on cage)

 - Compromised immune system